Scheduled to teach:

 Susan Burnstine (http://www.susanburnstine.com/) is an award-winning professional fine art and commercial photographer who builds homemade cameras and lenses using plastic, vintage camera parts, and random household objects.
 Susan is represented in galleries across the globe and widely published throughout the world.
 She frequently curates and serves on juries for exhibitions and has written for several photography magazines, including a monthly column for Black & White Photography (UK).
 Additionally, she teaches workshops across North America and is a regular portfolio reviewer at events across the country.
 Susan’s first monograph, Within Shadows, earned the Gold Award for PX3 Prix De La Photographie, Paris (Px3) in the Professional Fine Art Books category.
 She was also selected for Photo-Eye’s 2011 booklist.
 Her second monograph, Absence of Being, was published by Damiani Editore in Fall 2016 and has earned much critical praise.

 Susan Burnstine Portfolio

-LACP Founder and Executive Director Julia Dean asks Susan Burnstine ten questions about his background, career in and beliefs about photography
+LACP asks Susan Burnstine ten questions about their background, career in and beliefs about photography

 Susan Burnstine: I’m a fine art photographer, formerly with a background in commercial, portrait, headshot photography.
 My personal work is created with homemade medium format cameras and lenses, which I produce as a means to express a deeply personal visual landscape that’s rooted in dreams.